 Knowledge and Skill Statement Student Expectation Breakout (1) Communication.
 The student communicates in ASL using expressive and receptive communication skills without voice.
-The student is expected to: (D) demonstrate appropriate usage of ASL phonology, morphology, syntax, semantics, and pragmatics (v) demonstrate appropriate usage of ASL pragmatics (1) Communication.
+The student is expected to: (D) demonstrate appropriate usage of ASL phonology, morphology, syntax, semantics, and pragmatics at the intermediate proficiency level (v) demonstrate appropriate usage of ASL pragmatics at the intermediate proficiency level (1) Communication.
 The student communicates in ASL using expressive and receptive communication skills without voice.
-The student is expected to: (E) be exposed to and experience ASL literature such as handshape stories that follows traditional cultural features (i) be exposed to ASL literature that follows traditional cultural features (1) Communication.
+The student is expected to: (E) create and express ASL literature, including handshape stories, that follows traditional cultural features (i) create ASL literature, including handshape stories, that follows traditional cultural features (1) Communication.
 The student communicates in ASL using expressive and receptive communication skills without voice.
-The student is expected to: (E) be exposed to and experience ASL literature such as handshape stories that follows traditional cultural features (ii) experience ASL literature that follows traditional cultural features (2) Cultures.
+The student is expected to: (E) create and express ASL literature, including handshape stories, that follows traditional cultural features (ii) express ASL literature, including handshape stories, that follows traditional cultural features (2) Cultures.
 The student gains knowledge and understanding of American Deaf culture.
-The student is expected to: (A) recognize and use Deaf cultural norms to demonstrate an understanding of the perspectives of American Deaf culture (i) recognize Deaf cultural norms to demonstrate an understanding of the perspectives of American Deaf culture (2) Cultures.
+The student is expected to: (A) apply ASL to recognize and use Deaf cultural norms to demonstrate an understanding of the perspectives of American Deaf culture (i) apply ASL to recognize Deaf cultural norms to demonstrate an understanding of the perspectives of American Deaf culture (2) Cultures.
 The student gains knowledge and understanding of American Deaf culture.
-The student is expected to: (A) recognize and use Deaf cultural norms to demonstrate an understanding of the perspectives of American Deaf culture (ii) use Deaf cultural norms to demonstrate an understanding of the perspectives of American Deaf culture (2) Cultures.
+The student is expected to: (A) apply ASL to recognize and use Deaf cultural norms to demonstrate an understanding of the perspectives of American Deaf culture (ii) apply ASL to use Deaf cultural norms to demonstrate an understanding of the perspectives of American Deaf culture (2) Cultures.
 The student gains knowledge and understanding of American Deaf culture.
-The student is expected to: (B) show evidence of appreciation of ASL literature created by the Deaf and how it applies to the perspectives of American Deaf culture (i) show evidence of appreciation of ASL literature created by the Deaf (2) Cultures.
+The student is expected to: (B) apply ASL to show evidence of appreciation of ASL literature created by the Deaf and how it applies to the perspectives of American Deaf culture (i) apply ASL to show evidence of appreciation of ASL literature created by the Deaf (2) Cultures.
 The student gains knowledge and understanding of American Deaf culture.
-The student is expected to: (B) show evidence of appreciation of ASL literature created by the Deaf and how it applies to the perspectives of American Deaf culture (ii) show how [ASL literature created by the Deaf] applies to the perspectives of American Deaf culture
+The student is expected to: (B) apply ASL to show evidence of appreciation of ASL literature created by the Deaf and how it applies to the perspectives of American Deaf culture (ii) apply ASL to show how [ASL literature created by the Deaf] applies to the perspectives of American Deaf culture